Tips for Parents

 - Feel a sense of "job search" competition with peers

-- Anxiety about how loans are going to be paid
+- Anxiety about paying loans

 - Worry about immediate costs such as insurance, car and living arrangements

-- For some, realizing the credit debt that has piled up over the college years
+- For some, realizing the credit debt that has piled up

 - Realizing that maybe what he wanted to do when he started college isn't necessarily what he wants to do now